 If the appeal relates to a grade, please see the previous academic appeals section of this catalog.
 There is a separate procedure for grade appeals and academic complaints.

 Bullying and Intimidation

-Harassment, intimidation, or bullying in gesture; or any written, verbal or electronic communication that is motivated by actual or perceived characteristics such as race, color, religion, gender, national origin, ethnicity, gender identity, sexual orientation or disability is a violation of the Student Code of Conduct and may be a violation of Title VII of the Civil Rights Act of 1964 and/or Title IX of the 1972 Education Amendments.
-Students should report bullying to the Assistant Dean of Student Services in College Center room C-143 or Campus Safety on the Lower Level of Somerset Hall.
+Harassment, intimidation, or bullying in gesture; or any written, verbal or electronic communication that is motivated by actual or perceived characteristics such as race, color, religion, gender, national origin, ethnicity, gender identity, sexual orientation or disability is a violation of the Student Code of Conduct and may be a violation of Title Vii of the Civil Rights Act of 1964 and/or Title IX of the 1972 Education Amendments.
+Students should report bullying to the Dean of Student Services in College Center room C-143.

 Civil and Criminal Penalties for Violation of Federal Copyright Laws